klajddd/klajddd.github.io/content/blog/futures-vs-forward-contracts/index.md

 ---
-title: Futures vs forward contracts
+title: Futures vs Forward Contracts
 date: "2015-05-01T22:12:03.284Z"
 description: "Futures and forward contracts are commitments to buy/sell assets at a certain time in the future for a certain price.